ermin-sakic/smartcard-aes-fw/README.md

        }

 ### Masking Implementation:
-The main idea of masking is, to process all relevant information (the AES decryption) behind a bitmask.
+The main idea of masking is the processing of all relevant information (the AES decryption) behind a bitmask.
 Therefore 6 random values are generated: m, m', m1, m2, m3, m4.
 But often m and m' are identical (in some papers and also in the book from Mr. Mangard).
 With an identical mask m and m', it is more easy to attack the masked implementation with a second order DPA.
 The secure implementation uses different values for m and m' but for testing/attacking simplifications, it was also implemented with same masks.
 For the "Mix Column" operation, 4 outputmasks m1', m2', m3', m4' have to be precalculated based on the input masks m1, m2, m3, m4.
 There is also a difference between the AES encryption and decryption, therefore the sequence of the applied masks had to be used in an appropriate order.

 <a href="http://imgur.com/PGffcAo"><img src="http://i.imgur.com/PGffcAo.png"/></a>

 ### Shuffling Implementation:

-Main idea of shuffling is, to lower the correlation coefficient of the DPA attack.
-In our implementation, the Sbox lookups are processed in an arbitrary order.
-This already reduces the correlation coefficient (if no further steps are taken in the dpa) by the faktor 16.
-Furthermore, the oder of the operations "Shift Rows" and "Sbox Lookup" is processed in arbitrary order, because the two operations are interchangeable.
+Main idea of shuffling is to lower the discoverable correlation coefficient by executing the DPA attack.
+In the shuffling implementation, the S-Box lookups are processed in an arbitrary order.
+This already reduces the correlation coefficient (if no further steps are taken in the DPA) by the factor 16.
+Furthermore, the oder of the operations "Shift Rows" and "S-Box Lookup" is processed in arbitrary order, because the two operations are interchangeable.
 This causes a reduces correlation coefficient by the faktor 2*16 = 32 (In case no windowing attack is considered).

 The C-Code for the random sequence generation: